-UNIVERSITY OF CALIFORNIA APPROVED PREPARATORY COURSES
+UNIVERSITY OF CALIFORNIA APPROVED A- G COURSES

 Each year, lists of high school courses meeting university preparatory standards are submitted to the University of California.
-Only these courses may be used to fulfill subject requirements for admission to campuses within this university system.
+Only these courses may be used to fulfill subject requirements for admission to campuses within the UC system.